toddcf/code-snippets/javascript/arrays/loops/every.md

 In all-or-nothing situations where you just want to know whether a condition applies to everything or not.
 You are basically asking, "Do ALL the records match my criteria?"

 It is the equivalent of checking all the conditions with `&&`.
 (By contrast, the `some` helper is the equivalent of checking all the conditions with `||`.)

+You could use this to validate a sign-in form: Does EVERY field have a value with a length greater than zero?
+(This is easier than having to write code to check every single individual field by name -- and having to update that code if the field names are ever changed, or fields are added or removed.)